LTO Tape Storage Solutions drives, autoloaders and libraries

 A system backup should be able to backup the complete operating system including files and applications.
 From this, you should be able to restore your last backup and recover to this point in time.
 You should also be able to restore individual files or emails.

 I have heard this so many times I have lost count.
 If you go back 12 years then yes your ability to read a tape due to corruption, lost leader or backup software was more common.
-With LTO storage today the error recovery rates and robustness of the media make the tape as reliable as any other form of storage technology.
+LTO tape storage today provides unprecendented error recovery rates, the robustness of the media make the tape as reliable as any other form of storage technology.
 Disk drives fail are easy to corrupt through failure or maliciously and the rebuild times on RAID storage systems is becoming a huge headache for companies.

 The middle ground